 I am a Ph.D. student in Political Science (political theory and international relations) and Women’s Studies at the The Graduate Center, CUNY.
 My interests include modern and contemporary political theory, emotion and affect, feminist theory, queer theory, Foucault, and feminist international relations.
-I teach in the Political Science Department at Hunter College, CUNY, where I work with the Reading and Writing Center and Political Science Department to provide writing support and workshops to students enrolled in Political Science courses.
-I also work as a Graduate Fellow at the Center for Global Ethics and Politics at The Graduate Center, and have taught courses in Political Theory and American Politics in the Political Science Department at Hunter College, CUNY.
+I work as a Writing Across the Curriculum Fellow at Hunter College, CUNY, where I work with the Reading and Writing Center and Political Science Department to provide writing support and workshops to students enrolled in Political Science courses.
+I also work as a Fellow at the Center for Global Ethics and Politics at The Graduate Center, and have taught courses in Political Theory and American Politics in the Political Science Department at Hunter College, CUNY.